 CPME staff, in consultation with the Council chair, may determine that a virtual site visit must be conducted in lieu of an on-site visit due to natural disasters, pandemics, or other circumstances of that magnitude.
-The program director is responsible to ensure that the evaluation team has adequate opportunity to engage in all of the meetings listed above.
-The program director should prepare, ahead of time, all technological necessities to ensure that the evaluation team meets with the individuals as cited above and for all documentation reviews.
-Additionally, the program director is to prepare contingency plans in case of unforeseeable technological difficulties including power loss or other acts of nature.
-CPME will provide the virtual platform and will share the access codes for the meetings.
+The program director is responsible for ensuring that the evaluation team has adequate opportunity to engage in all of the meetings listed above.
+The program director should prepare, ahead of time, all technological necessities to ensure that the evaluation team meets with the individuals listed above and that the evaluation team is able to conduct all documentation reviews.
+Additionally, the program director is expected to prepare contingency plans in case of unforeseeable technological difficulties including power loss or other acts of nature.
+CPME provides the virtual platform and shares the access codes for the meetings.

-If for any reason the evaluation team is not provided with the opportunity to hold these meetings, or if the individuals requested are not in attendance sufficient to adequately assess the program, then the Council may determine that the report of the on-site evaluation is not sufficient to consider approval of the program and may schedule another site visit at cost to the program.
+If for any reason the evaluation team is not provided with the opportunity to hold these meetings, or if the individuals requested are not in attendance sufficient to adequately assess the program, then the Council may determine that the report of the on-site evaluation is insufficient to consider approval of the program and may schedule another site visit at cost to the program.
 Inability to communicate with the individuals due to technological barriers will be viewed negatively by the evaluation team and ultimately by the Council.